asa-ct/miniconf2023/pages/venue.md

 permalink: /venue/
 ---

 The conference will be hybrid, with in-person sessions held in [Pfizer Research Site at Groton, CT](https://www.pfizer.com/groton-connecticut) and all sessions broadcast live via Zoom.

-The conference link and password will be sent to registrants before the event.
+The zoom link and password for virtual attendance will be sent to registrants before the event.